If you love juicy and flavorful rotisserie chicken, make your own at home!

-OLIVE OIL We love the flavor that olive oil leaves on the chicken but you can use any oil you have on hand.
-Adding oil makes the skin extra crisp.
+Olive oil – I use olive oil, but you can use any oil you have on hand.
+The oil helps the seasonings to stick and makes the skin extra crispy.

 How To Make Rotisserie Chicken

-I make rotisserie chicken on a rotisserie (mine is an electric one) but if you don’t have one, you can make it in the oven as you would make a roast chicken.
+I make rotisserie chicken on a rotisserie (use a rotisserie on a grill or an electric rotisserie oven).
+If you don’t have one, you can make baked rotisserie chicken as you would make a roast chicken.
 While it’s not technically a rotisserie chicken if baked in the oven, the flavor is very similar!

 To Prepare the Chicken:

-- Pat the chicken dry and rub with olive oil and rub with the seasoning mixture.
+- Mix the seasonings together.
+Pat the chicken dry and rub it with olive oil and seasoning mixture.

 - Bend the wings behind the chicken and tie the legs together.